IBM/watsonx-data-introduction/docs/wxd-queryworkspace.md

 ## Summary

 This chapter explored the use of the Query Workspace to run SQL commands, generate queries, and determine how the optimizer ran a query.
-In addition, the ability to store and retrieve was used.
+In addition, the ability to store and retrieve SQL was used.